dotnet/csharplang/proposals/init.md

 fields is a relaxation of an existing rule.
 All existing compilers already support `readonly` and hence an attribute serves fine as a way to alert them that write access can be extended in certain circumstances.

-**Jared will add his detaile justification for not using modreq in this solution**

 ### init only struct
 Given that we allow for a `readonly struct` declaration to implicitly declare